-Open SDG can be used free of charge and has already been rolled out in Armenia, Germany, Ghana, Iceland, Kyrgyzstan, Poland, Rwanda, United Kingdom, United States, and the City of Los Angeles (USA).
+Open SDG can be used free of charge and has already been rolled out in Armenia, Croatia, Germany, Ghana, Iceland, Kyrgyzstan, Poland, Rwanda, United Kingdom, United States, and the City of Los Angeles (USA).
+Croatia and Poland use an older version of the platform which includes less features.
 Using open source software, Open SDG is available on the sharing platform GitHub, so any country can use it and adapt it to meet national needs.